Djembe Know-How & Drum Maintainance

 The photo below shows the tesioning knot with system A in four steps.

-This video shows the professional Djembe tensioning process.
+These videos show the professional Djembe tensioning process.
 Gavin was filmed over his shoulder so that you can easily copy the knotting system.
-This video is kept without words, so that you can concentrate on the essentials.
-In this video Gavin also shows how to knot the transition to the second row.
-It is intended for those who already have some basic knowledge about Djembe tuning, have seen it at least once and would like to refresh their knowledge on how to tune a Djembe.
-In the first video Gavin explains the important relationships and basic quality requirements, materials used, the right tools and how to use them.
+The first Video is in german language.
+As an english speaker you can see all important details in the pictures and understand what is most important even without speaking german. ;-) In the first video Gavin explains the important relationships and basic quality requirements, materials used, the right tools and how to use them.
 If you are not sure if your Djembe drum is made of such stable components as ours, and how many new knots your Djembe can tolerate when re-tensioning, please first carefully approach the tuning of your Djembe drum with only one or two knots quite sensitively and tenderly.
 Never ever hit the drumhead skin with the hammer!
 Just tap the knots carefully to lower the ring down evenly before and after tightening.
+The second video is kept without words, so that you can concentrate on the essentials.
+In this video Gavin also shows how to knot the transition to the second row.
+It is intended for those who already have some basic knowledge about Djembe tuning, have seen it at least once and would like to refresh their knowledge on how to tune a Djembe.

 Djembe drum maintainace